cvilsmeier/sqinn/io_protocol.md

     15: byte   VAL_NULL

 - Line 1 is the function code.
-- Line 2 is the sql needed for inserting users.
+- Line 2 is the sql text.
-- Line 3 is `niteration`, the number of iterations, in this case the given INSERT statement will be executed three times.
+- Line 3 is `niterations`, the number of iterations, in this case the given INSERT statement will be executed three times.
 - Line 4 is `nparams`, the number of bind parameters per iteration.
-In this case, each INSERT iteration needs 2 values bound.
+In this case, each INSERT iteration needs 2 parameters, one for the id column and one for the name.
 - Lines 5-8 contain the values for the first INSERT call: A user with id 1 and name Alice.
 - Lines 9-12 contain the values for the next INSERT call: A user with id 2 and name Bob.
-- Lines 13-15 contain the values for the third INSERT call: A user with id 3 and no name (name NULL).
+- Lines 13-15 contain the values for the third INSERT call: A user with id 3 and no name (name parameter is NULL).

 If `niterations` is zero, the statement is not called at all.
 This is allowed.
-However, preparing a statement, running it zero times, and the finalizing that statement doesn't make no sense.
-Therefore, FC\_EXEC should not be called in the first place in this case.
+However, preparing a statement, running it zero times, and the finalizing that statement doesn't make much sense and should be avoided.

 The `nparams` argument is allowed to be zero.
 In that case, no parameters are bound, and the statement is executed as-is.
 This is often the case if you want